Applications open: beginning of February, 2020

 - an up-to-date CV (your choice of template, must be a pdf file)

-- a statement of research interests: describe your research interests, projects related to ML you worked on or would like to work on, motivation for attending the summer school etc.
+- a statement of research interests (min 500 char, max 2000 char): describe your research interests, projects related to ML you worked on or would like to work on, motivation for attending the summer school and so forth.

 - an extended abstract on (choose ONLY ONE):